 Empowering and equipping our students.

 To ensure our educators are best prepared to build resilience, Spring Arbor University and Starr Commonwealth have partnered to offer the online Master of Education in Trauma and Resiliency.
-Combining Starr’s more than thirty years of experience training education professionals with SAU’s dynamic Education programming and faculty will position graduates to reach all children regardless of backgrounds or adversity faced.
+Starr Commonwealth has more than thirty years of experience in training education professionals.
+Combine that with SAU’s dynamic education programming and faculty, and the M.Ed in Trauma and Resiliency program will position graduates to reach all children regardless of backgrounds or adversity they have faced.